 Food in the Amazon Jungle

-Talented lodge chef, Sterling, served three excellent meals a day.
-The lodge is all-inclusive and everything we needed was provided.
+Talented chef, Sterling, served three excellent meals a day.
+Our all-inclusive tree house resort provided we needed for a superb stay in the jungle.
 We never had the same meal twice.
 Breakfast was fruit, cold meats, cheese, breads with fresh juice and coffee.
 It set us up nicely for a day of jungle excursions.

 Lunch consists of a salad starter followed by a main dish of fish or chicken.
 Dinner comprised of three courses; salad starter, fish, chicken or meat main course followed by dessert and all beautifully presented.
 We even had fish and chips jungle-style one evening using fish we’d caught that day and chips made from Yucas root.
 On full day excursions the lodge provides a tasty packed-lunch.
 Soft juices and water were provided but alcoholic beverages were an additional charge – there was a good, reasonably priced, selection at the lodge bar.
 All the staff in the lodge, without exception, were friendly, helpful and spoke good English.
 The service was excellent.

 Guides are English or Spanish speaking and each treehouse has their own personal guide.
 This worked well and we got to know our guide, Marden, really well during our stay.
 He grew up in the local village and is passionate and hugely knowledgeable about the wildlife and the local area.
 We learnt so much from Marden.
 Your guide will take you out on up to three jungle excursions a day including night-time forays into the jungle to search for caymans and snakes – if you’re feeling brave.